-Benefits paid to participants decreased by \$949,523 or 13.69% in 2022.
-The change in the amount of benefits paid to participants from year to year is attributed to: the number of participants choosing to take lump sum distributions at retirement in any one year, changes in the number of participants receiving benefits in the Plan, as well as the size of their account balance.
-Distributions are due largely to retirements and severance of employment.
+Benefits paid to participants increased by \$434,677 or 7.26% in 2023.
+The change in the amount of benefits paid to participants from year to year is attributed to: the number of participants choosing to take lump sum distributions at retirement or upon severance of employment in any one year, changes in the number of participants receiving benefits in the Plan, as well as the size of their account balance.